 To demonstrate the motivation for our work, let us examine an example shown in Fig. 1.
-Let an industrial fog networks consists of #1 fog device, #1 cloud server, and A number of IIoT devices, where each IIoT device generates 5 tasks from different sensors.
-Considering the uplink and downlink energy consumption between fog device and IIoT devices is a constant unit 1.
-For this example, complete uploading and downloading energy consumption are considered the number of hopes between IIoT devices and computing devices.
-For quick comprehension, we admit equal numbers of computation-intensive and delay-sensitive tasks, and the processing energy required to execute these tasks are 1 and 2 units, respectively.
-Lastly, we assume Fog devices can assign at most 2 units of computation resource to each IIoT device to perform the tasks, and the remaining tasks are uploaded to the cloud server.
+Let an industrial fog network consist of #1 fog device, #1 cloud server, and A number of IIoT devices, where each IIoT device generates five tasks from different sensors.
+Consider the uplink and downlink energy consumption between fog device and IIoT devices is a constant unit 1.
+For this example, complete uploading and downloading energy consumption is considered the number of hopes between IIoT devices and computing devices.
+For quick comprehension, we admit equal numbers of computationintensive and delay-sensitive tasks, and the processing energy required to execute these tasks is 1 and 2 units, respectively.
+Finally, we assume Fog devices can assign at most 2 units of computation resource to each IIoT device to perform the tasks, and the remaining tasks are uploaded to the cloud server.